appscode/blog/content/post/kubevault-webinar/index.md

 To receive product announcements, follow us on [Twitter](https://twitter.com/KubeVault).

-If you have found a bug with KubeDB or want to request for new features, please [file an issue](https://github.com/kubevault/project/issues/new).
+If you have found a bug with KubeDB or want to request new features, please [file an issue](https://github.com/kubevault/project/issues/new).